rhanus/cdi-resolve-inject/README.md

     private Greeting thirdGreeting;
 }
 ```
-and no custom configuration because in CDI there is no support of resolving dependency injection
+and no custom configuration because in CDI there is no support of resolving particular dependency injection
 by an external definition.

 But in that case I cannot simply replace xml configuration wiring by a built-in CDI skills.